 If a student would like to access an advocate who provides 24/7 confidential support services they are encouraged to contact Voices Against Violence at 603-536-1659 to discuss their options.

 It is a violation of university policy to retaliate against any person making a complaint of sexual assault/ misconduct or against any person cooperating in the investigation of (including testifying as a witness to) any allegation of sexual assault/misconduct.
 For these purposes, “retaliation” includes intimidation, threats, harassment, and other adverse action threatened or taken.
 Retaliation should be reported promptly to the Dean of Students and may result in disciplinary action independent of the sanction or interim measures imposed in response to reports of sexual misconduct.

 In accordance with policy, student conduct hearings may be convened for sexual misconduct and any violations of the University’s Standards of Conduct directly related to the sexual misconduct.
 Such related misconduct may include, violations of the rules of privacy as articulated herein, violations of administrator directive(s) and/or violations of other standards of conduct that occurred in the course of the sexual misconduct.
 Evidence of a complainant or witness’ use of alcohol or drugs (e.g., underage drinking) will not result in conduct charges as covered in the university Amnesty Policy for alcohol/drug use.

 Sexual Misconduct/Harassment Violations

 All sexual misconduct and sexual harassment policy violations are very serious.
 Students found in violation of these policies may face suspension or expulsion from Plymouth State University.
-Furthermore, all violations of this nature are investigated by the Coordinator of Student Conduct and Community Standards or the Dean of Students; as these incidents may require a Title IX investigation, as required by federal law.
+Furthermore, all violations of this nature are investigated by the Associate Dean of Students or the Dean of Students; as these incidents may require a Title IX investigation, as required by federal law.